achudy/io_a2_agh/README.md

 5. [Usage of the application](#usage-of-the-application)

 ## Goal of the Project
-This project's goal is to analyze a video in order to recognize vehicles on the road.
+This project's goal is to analyze a video in order to detect and recognize vehicles on the road.
 ## Project requirements
 * Application runs on Windows 10.
 * Analyzed video's quality is to be FHD.